 Paul V. Radspinner

 Mr. Radspinner is co-founder, President and Chief Executive Officer of FluGen Inc. which he co-founded with Drs.
 Yoshihiro Kawaoka and Gabriele Neumann in June of 2007.
-With Mr. Radspinner as President & CEO FluGen has raised over $25 million in capital and completed its first-in-man study of M2SR “RedeeFlu” earlier this year.
+With Mr. Radspinner as President & CEO FluGen has raised over $30 million in capital and completed multiple human clinical trials with M2SR.
 After completing his MBA at Northwestern University’s Kellogg Graduate School of Management he spent over 15 years in management roles overseeing international pharmaceutical operations, marketing and business development with Eli Lilly and Company.
 After his time at Lilly he managed the pharmaceuticals portfolio including Vitamin D analogs at the Wisconsin Alumni Research Foundation (WARF) for the University of Wisconsin-Madison.
 Mr. Radspinner entered the Madison biotech scene when he took on the role of Vice President of Business Development for Deltanoid Pharmaceuticals, Inc. and then started FluGen.
 In 2008 Mr. Radspinner was elected to the Board of Directors for BioForward, the Wisconsin state biotechnology organization where he served as President.
-Mr. Radspinner is a member of the Boards of Directors for Plumb Pharmaceuticals, Pan Genome Sciences and Co-D Therapeutics.
+Mr. Radspinner is a member of the Boards of Directors for Plumb Pharmaceuticals and Co-D Therapeutics.

 Mr. Walsh is a retired Partner and former managing partner in the law firm Foley & Lardner LLP.
 He received his bachelor’s degree from the University of Wisconsin-Madison (1965) and his J.D. degree from Harvard Law School (1970).
 In 1997, he received the Distinguished Business Alumnus Award from the University’s School of Business and in 2012 he received the Distinguished Alumnus Award from the University of Wisconsin-Madison.
 Mr. Walsh was Chair of the UW Hospital and Clinics Authority Board (2008 – 2015).
 He served on the University of Wisconsin System Board of Regents (2003-2015), where he served as President from 2005-2007.
 Mr. Walsh is currently a Board member of Thompson Investment Management, LLC, Chairman of the Board at National Guardian Life Insurance Company, and is on the investment committee for the Kegonsa Seed Fund I, L.P.
 Mr. Walsh was a Lieutenant in the United States Navy and served in Vietnam (1966-1967).